lalitaalaalitah/Custom-Image-Crop-Python/README.md

 # Custom-Image-Crop-Python
-A simple python script to crop images using custom paremeters
+A simple python script to crop images using custom parameters